dangulti/dangulti.github.io/research.md

 #### Testing Smooth Structural Breaks in Predictive Regression

-We consider smooth structural break test proposed by Chen and Hong (2012), in a predictive regression setting.
+I consider smooth structural break test proposed by Chen and Hong (2012), in a predictive regression setting.
 The regressors are characterized using the local to non-stationarity framework.
-We conducted a Monte Carlo experiment to evaluate the finite sample performance of the test statistic and an empirical example is examined to demonstrate the practical application of the proposed test statistic.
-The Monte Carlo simulations show that the proposed test statistic has better or as good power and size when compared to the popular SupF and LM.
-Empirically, compared to SupF and LM, the proposed test statistic rejects the null hypothesis of no structural break more frequently when there actually is a structural break present in the data.
+I conduct a Monte Carlo experiment to evaluate the finite sample performance of the test statistic and examine an empirical example to demonstrate its practical application.
+The Monte Carlo simulations show that the test statistic has better power and size compared to the popular SupF and LM.
+Empirically, compared to SupF and LM, the test statistic rejects the null hypothesis of no structural break more frequently when there actually is a structural break present in the data.

 ### Works in Progress: